alisaifee/coredis/docs/source/handbook/pipelines.rst

 A convenience method :meth:`~coredis.Redis.transaction` exists for handling all the boilerplate of handling and retrying watch errors.
 It takes a callable that should expect a single parameter, a pipeline object, and any number of keys to be watched.
-Our client-side :command:`INCR` command above can be written like this, which is much easier to read:
+Our client-side :rediscommand:`INCR` command above can be written like this, which is much easier to read:

 .. code-block:: python